Inside Trump’s Mueller Report Counteroffensive, From Giuliani’s Plan To Trump’s Twitter Strategy

 Still, Trump’s allies remain active in preparing for the variety of possible outcomes of the investigation, planning message strategies and counteroffensives appropriate for a number of scenarios.
 Rudy Giuliani, the president’s personal lawyer, has said that he and his team have created an 85-page report that would combat Mueller’s report if the findings were critical.

-“We have a plan as his private lawyers,” Giuliani said.
 “We have a big long report, which if it comes out OK, we don’t use.
 If it comes out in part good and in part bad, then we’ll use some of it.
 I think we’ve thought of all the alternatives….
 Right now I think we can react pretty quickly.
 We’ve been thinking about it for three months, five months.”

 Giuliani went on to say that it is the job of the White House to protect the reputation of the presidency and the president.
 To what extent that protection will be necessary shall remain to be seen.